WookieeNo1/NGUIdleInjector-Pretty-Print/README.md

     PitSpin: Removed Blank Line in 'You Gained' entries and Indented associated lines

-    PitSpin: Added Colours.csv to allow User-defined colours for Money Pit Rewards entries - remove # to activate and set colour value as required
+    PitSpin: Added Colours.csv to allow User-defined colours for Money Pit Rewards entries
+                - remove # to activate and set colour value as required

+    Colours.csv: added clrHyperbole - set to 0 to make them disappear

 (Yes, I'm British)